orryverducci/StreamSDR/docs/installing.md

 To run StreamSDR in Docker:

-1. Follow the [offical guide to install Docker](https://docs.docker.com/engine/install/) if it is not already installed.
+1. Follow the [official guide to install Docker](https://docs.docker.com/engine/install/) if it is not already installed.
 2. Download the latest container image by running the following command in your terminal:

         docker pull orryverducci/streamsdr